explainers-by-googlers/prtoken-reference/README.md

 In the column `r.m`, there should be one row showing the decrypted IP, `::ffff:1.2.3.4` which is padded IPv4-mapped address.

+## PRT Headers

+A PRT header is the value that Chrome attaches to the `Sec-Probabilistic-Reveal-Token` request header for proxied requests.
+It is a base64 encoded string that includes the encrypted token data, the token version, and the epoch ID.
+Below are a few tools for extracting the data contained in a PRT header.

 ### Get Epoch ID from PRT header

 ```